-The final cover system design for the North Omaha Ash Disposal Area includes an infiltration layer 18 inches thick and an erosion layer 8 inches thick.
-The federal CCR rule requires the final cover system to meet either the requirements of 40 CFR 257.102(d)(3)(i) or the requirements of 40 CFR 257.102(d)(3)(ii).
-The proposed final cover design for the North Omaha Ash Disposal Area meets the requirements of 40 CFR 257.102(d)(3)(i).
-Under this rule, the permeability of the final cover system must be less than or equal to the permeability of any bottom liner system or natural subsoils present, or a permeability no greater than 1x10-5 cm/sec, whichever is less.
-Additionally, the final cover system must include an erosion layer that provides protection from wind or water erosion that is equivalent to the erosion protection of a minimum of six inches of earthen material capable of sustaining native plant growth.
-Finally, the disruption of the integrity of the final cover system must be minimized through a design that accommodates settling and subsidence.
+The federal CCR rule requires the final cover system to meet either the requirements of 40 CFR 257.102(d)(3)(i), or an alternative final cover system meeting the requirements of 40 CFR 257.102(d)(3)(ii).
+Both cover systems are required to be less than or equal to the permeability of any liner system or natural subsoils present, or a permeability no greater than 1x10-5 cm/sec, whichever is less.
+Previous capping projects for the Ash Disposal Area were built with a capping system with 1x10-7 cm/sec permeability, which will also be done for the rest of the closure.
+Both cover system designs are described below.